 8. Books, Games, and Other Leisure Items

-You want your relaxing weekend getaway to be just that, right?
+You want your relaxing lake getaway to be just that, right?
 So take along items that will help you to unwind and switch off (no, I don’t just mean alcohol).

 Toss a good book into your bag, pack some art supplies or select a few games for a group to enjoy.
 A deck of cards and Uno can be perfect at the lake.
 Rubber rings, inflatable boats and flotation devices can also add to the fun and relaxation.